ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Model
 ^^^^^

-When you import CAD Model and specify Part Creation Type as Model, PyPrime creates a single Part that inherits its name from the CAD Model name.
+When you import a CAD Model and specify Part Creation Type as Model, PyPrime creates a single part that inherits its name from the CAD Model name.
 The number of zones within the Part is identical to the number of bodies within the CAD Model.

 .. figure:: ../images/creation_model.png